Why?

 - If a close relative of the tested alleged father is considered as potential father as well (for example the brother), we need to be informed and a maternal sample is obligatory

-Evaluation of results
+Evaluation of the results

-We calculate the likelihood based on an exact modelling of hypothesis for the postulated varieties of relationship.
+We calculate the likelihood based on an exact modelling of hypothesis for the postulated relationship.
 Our biostatistics software “GenoProof” determines the probability of paternity based on the genotype frequencies in the individual population.

 A probability of paternity will never be exactly 100% because of the theory of probability and the nature of this calculation, but it will be near to this value and it signifies a proven paternity.
 In the case of an excluded paternity the value is indeed 100%.